sstsimulator/sst-macro/docs/manual/manual.md

 Setting up the folders can be done automatically using the `setup-clang` script in `bin/tools` folder in sst-macro.
 Put all of downloaded tarballs in a folder, e.g. `clang-llvm`.
 Then run `setup-clang` in the directory.
 It will automatically place files where LLVM needs them.
-LLVM is the ``driver" for the entire build.
+LLVM is the "driver" for the entire build.
 Everything else is a subcomponent.
 The setup script places each tarball in the following subfolders of the main LLVM folder